Including a Privacy Statement on U Web Pages

 - Official University sites

-- All sites that collect online information from visitors
+- Sites that collect online information from visitors

 - Inform visitors about information collected, its intended use, and options for using the site without providing such information.

 - Follow laws governing the collection of online information.

 - Notify visitors of their options concerning accessing information collected.